-- o lack of compliance with the "One Share One Vote" principle - o multiple voting rights, voting rights restrictions (voting caps) and special rights (e.g. delegation rights, loyalty dividends or loyalty shares for long-term shareholders) - o Amendments to the Articles of Association that change the rights of shareholders. - Failure to provide or incomplete provision of all documents on the Company's website from the time of convening the meeting. - Absence of an archive of at least five years containing all documents relating to the Annual General Meeting, i.e. no removal of documents after the Annual General Meeting - o No on-time publication of the specimen-voting card on the website with publication of the agenda.
+o violation of compliance with the "One Share - One Vote" principle

+- o multiple voting rights, voting rights restrictions (voting caps) and special rights (e.g. delegation rights, loyalty dividends or loyalty shares for long-term shareholders) - o amendments to the Articles of Association that change the rights of shareholders. o amendments to the articles of association to introduce virtual general meetings, if - the amendment to the Articles of Association is to be limited to a period longer - than two years, or no written statement is made in the explanatory memorandum to the proposed amendment to the Articles of Association as to whether and under what conditions use is to be made of an authorization of the Board of Management in the future, or - no written declaration is made on the specific form of shareholder rights in future virtual shareholders' meetings, ensuring in particular that the right to ask questions per shareholder in the run-up to the shareholders' meeting is not unreasonably restricted and that no overall maximum number of permissible questions is specified in advance and that the right to ask questions or obtain information in the shareholders' meeting is not restricted to follow-up questions (section 131 (1d) AktG) and questions on new matters (section 131 (1e) AktG) (cf. section 1.2); - o failure to provide or incomplete provision of all documents on the Company's website from the time of convening the meeting.
+Documents, amendments, etc. published after the thirtieth day prior to the Annual General Meeting cannot be taken into account - o absence of an archive of at least five years containing all documents relating to the Annual General Meeting, i.e. no removal of documents after the Annual General Meeting - o No on-time publication of the specimen-voting card on the website with publication of the agenda.